-But when it comes to content management systems, there are two that are dominating the marketing currently and that is WordPress and Wix.
+But when it comes to content management systems, there are two that are dominating the market currently and that is WordPress and Wix.

-In this guide, we are going to compare the SEO features of WordPress and Wix.
+In this guide, we are going to compare the SEO features of WordPress and Wix and look at which platform has better SEO.

 What is SEO?